kasavin/AzureDataFactoryLab/README.md

 The machine learning model will only accept CSV files for scoring.
 As a first step, you\'ll need to convert the XML files into CSV files.

 1. If you are still on the Linked services screen, click **Author** in the left-hand sidebar.
+	1. Before building your first pipeline, toggle the **Data flow debug** setting at the top of the screen.
+	2. Select "dataflowruntime1" from the **Integration runtime** dropdown.

 2. You can create a pipeline in one of several ways.
 	1. Click the + sign to open the **Add new resource** menu and select **Pipeline**.